Packaging for maritime and marine applications

 Properties required for successfully shipping products

-If your business ships specialist or industrial products internationally via sea freight, or have engineers working in offshore locations, maritime packaging is crucial to your success.
+If your business ships specialist or industrial products internationally via sea freight, or has engineers working in offshore locations, maritime packaging is essential to your success.

 Contents